 The Port Lavaca Main Street Theatre is a delightful place to see a children’s show.

 Across town, a much-less-pleasant show went on last week.
-At a specially called meeting Monday, the Calhoun Port Authority staged a big production of pretending to be interested in the public’s best interests.
+At a specially called meeting Monday, the Calhoun Port Authority staged a big production of pretending to care about the public’s best interests.

 Alas, the show had an all-too-predictable ending: In a carefully scripted three minutes, the port board voted to keep fighting the Texas Open Meetings Act lawsuit the Victoria Advocate filed last May on the public’s behalf.